ji4/ListIP/README.md

 # ip
-It has filterd repeatted IPs in each category, local destination IPs, and sort by specified name.
+It has filterd repeatted IPs in each category, local destination IPs, and sort by specified name so far.

 That will come out a result file.